 Preferences for Redistribution and Perception of Fairness: An Experimental Study

-Keywords: income distribution, political economy, redistribution, social preference
+Keywords: income distribution, political economy, redistribution, social preferences

 JEL Classification: D31, P16, H24, C91